 The Witcher 3: Wild Hunt

 Thing is, Inside is a brilliant piece of art.
-Without a scrap of dialogue, you’ll explore a world in a similar platforming vein to Limbo, overcoming various ingenious environmental puzzles and evading both the flashlights of an oppressive government and the shadow of a conspiracy that’s clearly not going to end well.
+Without a scrap of dialogue, you’ll explore a world in a similar platforming vein as Limbo, overcoming various ingenious environmental puzzles and evading both the flashlights of an oppressive government and the shadow of a conspiracy that’s clearly not going to end well.

 But it’s worth every second.
-There’s a reason it won many a GOTY award in 2016, so you’d be a fool not to add this to Steam library.
+There’s a reason it won many a GOTY award in 2016, so you’d be a fool not to add this to your Steam library.
 Just remember to pack a few tissues.